ClawCloudClawCloud.sh

 Destroy vs Regenerate in plain terms

-• Destroy Server removes your current droplet.
+• Destroy Server removes your current server.

 Your subscription and instance record stay in place.
 The server itself is what changes.